Kanopi Team

 Approach website maintenance as a continuous, ongoing process, rather than a major task you complete every so often.
 It can be helpful to work with a professional web design firm to support your website over time so it doesn’t lose traffic or face security issues.

-For example, here at Kanopi, we support healthcare organizations with a continuous improvement approach.
 We do more than just security patches and software updates—our designers and developers act as strategic partners to support your website with a clear growth plan and adaptive execution.
-Whether your site is a new online resource or an established healthcare website, we can step in to provide the ongoing, reliable support you need to reach your goals.
+Whether your site is a new online resource or an established healthcare website, we can provide the ongoing, reliable support you need to reach your goals.